 - Work Dysfunction Items

 More than 100 MMPI-2 scales.
 The report provides a profile or listing of scores for more than 100 MMPI-2 scales, including validity scales, clinical scales, clinical subscales, content scales, content component scales, and supplementary scales.
-Included are the new validity indicators FP (Infrequency-Psychopathology) and S (Superlative Self-Presentation) and new supplementary scales PSY-5 (Personality Psychopathology-Five) and Ho (Hostility).
+Included are the more recently introduced validity indicators FP (Infrequency-Psychopathology) and S (Superlative Self-Presentation) and new supplementary scales PSY-5 (Personality Psychopathology-Five) and Ho (Hostility).

 Nongendered norms.
 Nongendered T-scores are reported for the clinical and content scales to provide additional comparative information.

 Profile stability and profile frequency data.
 The report presents occupation-specific profile stability and profile frequency data based on statistical information from more than 18,000 cases.
 Comparisons to normative and occupational samples help provide a clearer understanding of the applicant's profile.